Banner Alt Text

 This post contains affiliate links, see our disclaimer for more information.

-When it comes to biking in Acadia National Park, the conversation is usually focused on the Carriage Roads.
-This historic road system offers 45 miles of motor-free access for horses, pedestrians and bikes.
+If you're looking for a unique experience in Acadia, biking the Carriage Roads is an amazing choice!
+The historic Carriage Road system offers 45 miles of motor-free access for horses, pedestrians and bikes.
 The roads weave all over the park and are a wonderful way to see a quieter side of the park without hiking.

 If you are spending a few days in Acadia, I recommend spending a half or full day exploring the Carriage Roads on bike.
 This is a unique experience that you won’t find in any other national park!